An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

-This article offers a comprehensive overview of web scraping vs web crawling.
-You will understand how web scraping and web crawling work, their strengths, weaknesses, and applications.
-It’s a useful resource for anyone interested in data mining who wants to distinguish between these concepts.
+This article offers a comprehensive overview of web crawling vs. web scraping.
+You also get a clear picture of how web scraping and web crawling work, their strengths, weaknesses, and applications.

 What is Web Scraping?